Fraudulent Transfer Case Law in Florida

 Mane FL Corp. v.
 Beckman (Fla.
 4th DCA 2023)

 The Fourth District’s decision in Mane FL Corp. v.
 Beckman, 355 So.
 3d 418 (Fla.
-4th DCA 2023), is the most recent Florida appellate decision applying the badges of fraud analysis.
-The court affirmed summary judgment setting aside a real estate transfer as fraudulent, identifying seven badges of fraud in the undisputed record.
+4th DCA 2023), is the most recent Florida appellate decision applying the badges of fraud analysis to a real estate transfer.
+The court affirmed summary judgment setting aside the transfer as fraudulent after identifying seven badges in the undisputed record.

-The facts involved a debtor who transferred property to insiders for nominal consideration while a lawsuit was pending.
-The insiders sold the property and used the proceeds to purchase a condominium unit in a new entity’s name.
+The debtor transferred property to insiders for nominal consideration while a lawsuit was pending.
+The insiders sold the property and used the proceeds to purchase a condominium in a new entity’s name.
 The court found each badge independently.
-The transfer was to insiders.
-The debtor was sued before the transfer.
-The consideration was nominal.
-Substantially all assets were moved.
-The debtor retained beneficial use and was insolvent afterward.
-The transfer occurred shortly before a substantial debt was incurred.
+The transfer was to insiders, the debtor was sued before the transfer, consideration was nominal, substantially all assets were moved, the debtor retained beneficial use, the debtor was insolvent afterward, and the transfer occurred shortly before a substantial debt was incurred.

 The court also rejected the recipient’s good-faith defense.
-Under § 726.109(1), a transferee who took in good faith and for reasonably equivalent value has a defense to the fraudulent transfer claim.
+Under § 726.109(1), a transferee who took in good faith and for reasonably equivalent value has a defense.
 The court found the defense unavailable because the consideration was nominal and the circumstances would have put a reasonable transferee on notice.

-The case demonstrates that four or more badges of fraud can support summary judgment without the creditor needing to prove a single statement of fraudulent intent.
+Four or more badges of fraud can support summary judgment without the creditor proving a single statement of fraudulent intent.
 Courts evaluate the totality.
 A contemporaneous solvency affidavit is the single most effective defensive tool a debtor can produce when a transfer is later challenged.

 Wells Fargo Bank v.
 Barber (M.D.
 Fla.
 2015)

-Sabrina Barber was an Alper Law client.
-The Barber case is analyzed in detail on the charging orders case law page, but the fraudulent transfer dimension is equally significant.
+Sabrina Barber was represented by Alper Law.
+The Barber case is analyzed on the charging orders case law page for its LLC dimension, but the fraudulent transfer holding matters just as much.

-After a summary judgment was entered on a $62.5 million deficiency, the debtor transferred substantially all remaining assets to a sole-member Nevis LLC.
-The court found sufficient badges of fraud: transfer after an adverse judgment, transfer of substantially all assets, insider transfer to a debtor-controlled entity, retained beneficial use, and effective insolvency afterward.
+After a $62.5 million deficiency judgment, the debtor transferred substantially all remaining assets to a sole-member Nevis LLC.
+The court found sufficient badges: transfer after an adverse judgment, transfer of substantially all assets, insider transfer to a debtor-controlled entity, retained beneficial use, and effective insolvency afterward.

 The case illustrates a pattern the firm sees in consultations.
 A debtor facing an existing judgment transfers assets to an entity, retains control, and assumes the entity’s foreign organization provides protection.
 The transfer fails because the badges of fraud analysis does not depend on where the receiving entity is organized.
 A transfer made with fraudulent intent is voidable regardless of whether the assets end up in a Florida LLC, a Wyoming LLC, or a Nevis LLC.